 This is practical, hands-on class will help those who want to write non-fiction travel journalism, rather than essays or travelogues.

-In the first week of this three-part class, we'll analyze what makes for good and responsible travel writing.
-We’ll look at how to approach travel writing in a way that is giving rather than extractive.
-We’ll talk about how to be inclusive and how to weigh whose stories are being told and how.
-We’ll guide you through how to develop story pitches that meet magazines’ requirements.
+In the first week of this two-part class we'll analyze what makes for good and responsible travel writing, and talk about how to develop story pitches that meet magazine editors' requirements.

-You'll have homework—reading before the first class and writing before the second and third weeks.
-We’ll workshop your travel magazine queries, meaning you’ll learn to give and receive constructive criticism.
-By the end of the third class, you should have a query letter ready to be sent to a magazine editor.
+You'll have homework—reading before the first class and writing before the second week.
+The second week we'll workshop your travel magazine queries.
+By the end of the second class, you should have a query letter ready to be sent to a magazine editor.

-Margaret Littman tells the stories of the people and the places of the south.
-She's the author of a number of travel guidebooks to the region, including Moon Nashville, Moon Memphis, Moon Tennessee, and Moon Nashville to New Orleans Road Trip, which includes the historic Natchez Trace Parkway, and has been updated for 2021.
-She is at work on a new experiential guide to Nashville.
-As a journalist, she writes for Punch, Nashville Scene and its "Bites" food blog, Nashville Lifestyles magazine, The Telegraph Travel, Wanderly, Orbitz, Condé Nast Traveler, AAA World, and many other publications.
-She likes to write, travel stories about easily accessible domestic destinations.
-When not traveling or writing, she's an avid paddle boarder, co-owns Nashville Paddle Company, and is working on paddle boarding in all 50 states…a project a global pandemic has slowed, but not stopped.
+Curiosity, journalism skills and luck have allowed Margaret to explore eclectic topics over her writing and editing career, ranging from how chefs can address gentrification to where to find the best doughnut.
+She’s both an old-timer and a (relative) newcomer to Nashville, having moved back to her college town more than a decade ago.
+She’s the author of a number of travel guidebooks to the region, including Moon Nashville, Moon Memphis, Moon Tennessee, and Moon Nashville to New Orleans Road Trip, which includes the historic Natchez Trace Parkway.
+She writes for Punch, Nashville Scene and its “Bites” food blog, Nashville Lifestyles magazine, The Telegraph Travel, Orbitz, Rolling Stone Country, Wine Enthusiast, and many other publications.
+She particularly likes writing travel stories about easily accessible domestic destinations.
+When not traveling or writing, Margaret is an avid paddleboarder, co-owns Nashville Paddle Company, and is working on paddleboarding in all 50 states.

 Margaret is so knowledgeable and generous with her expertise.
 I'm so glad I took her class.